Farm laws: Haryana lifts ban on internet in Panipat and Charkhi but extends it in 5 other districts

 The rules framed in 2017 empower the Union Home Secretary and a State’s Home Secretary to pass directions to suspend the telecom services, including Internet in an area “due to public emergency or public safety”.

-In this case, the emergency provisions were invoked on January 26, when the farmers’ tractor rally turned violent and chaotic.
+In this case, the emergency provisions were invoked on January 26, citing the violence at the tractor rally.
 The provision has been used only twice in the past; during the protests against the new citizenship laws on December 19 and 20, 2019.

 Clamp down on protestors